slowernews/wisdom-tldr/chapters/1-1_self_foundation.md

 ### On accountability

 <!--
+> *"Your reputation is harmed the most by what you say to defend it."  -- Nassim Taleb*

-- every damn thing is your own fault, if you are any good.
++ every damn thing is your own fault, if you are any good.
 Part of being a man is being a protector of everyone who comes into your life.
 Part of being a man is getting shit done.
 A real man loves problems. it’s an opportunity to do your best.
 I approve of me.
 I take nothing she says seriously, helps me relax.
 Change your actions, not yourself.
 Your identity is this made up thing that you’re emotionally attached to.
 It’s a mirage in the desert.
 And the quickest way to change yourself is to realize that there’s no real self to change.
 A person who trusts no one now, once trusted someone too much.
 -->

 > *"We are taught you must blame your father, your sisters, your brothers, the school, the teachers — but never blame yourself.
 It’s never your fault.
 But it’s always your fault, because if you wanted to change you’re the one who has got to change."